How To Handle Errors in Medical Bills?

 Before you start the process of disputing a medical billing error, get a notebook and document every conversation in detail.
 Record dates and times of phone calls, record the names and ID numbers of people you talk with and record the details of what they tell you.

-The team at Sloat, Nicholson & Hoover, P.C. can help you navigate the complexities of disputing a medical billing error.
-We encourage you to contact us at (303) 447-1144 to learn more about your rights and legal options in Colorado.
+The lawyers at Sloat, Nicholson & Hoover, P.C. can help you navigate the complexities of disputing a medical billing error.
+We encourage you to contact us to learn more about your rights and legal options in Colorado.

 Articles and information to keep you up to date on personal injury news.